LinhTangTD/PacmanGoHome/README.md

   ➤ [Install the latest Java version](https://www.oracle.com/java/technologies/javase-downloads.html)

-After download the compressed file, please unzip the folder.
+After downloading the compressed file, unzip the folder using unarchiver softwares in your device.
 For macOS users, please change your `Security & Privacy` in `System Preferences` to allow the `PacmanGoHome.app` to run.
 For Windows users, click on `PacmanGoHome.exe` to play the game.

 ## For Developers